Graduate Music Information, Policies and Procedures

 musicology faculty of the School of Music.

-recorded audition, preferably a DVD, may be sent in lieu of a live
+audition tape, preferably a videotape, may be sent in lieu of a

-audition.
-A list of performance audition requirements is available
+live audition.
+A list of audition requirements is available

-must present an audition (live or videotaped) that demonstrates
+audition (live or videotaped) that demonstrates both teaching and

-both teaching and performance proficiencies, as well as arrange for
+performance proficiencies, as well as arrange for a personal

-a personal interview with the piano pedagogy faculty of the School
+interview with the piano pedagogy faculty of the School of

 B. Audition Requirements